-Tower A is 304 metres high and topped out in April 2021, while the 241m Tower B was topped out earlier.
+Tower A is 304 metres high and topped out in April 2021, while the 241-metre Tower B topped out earlier.

-Parts of this project on Abu Dhabi's Yas Island, such as the Etihad Arena and Hilton hotel, are already open to the public.
+Parts of this project on Abu Dhabi's Yas Island, such as the Etihad Arena and Hilton hotel, are already open.

-The city already has the world’s tallest hotel — the 356m Gevora Hotel.
-However, there’s set to be a new record holder, and once again it’s going to be in Dubai.
+The city already has the world’s tallest hotel — the 356m Gevora Hotel — but there is set to be a new record holder.

-Construction of Ciel tower in Dubai Marina is under way and it will eventually reach 360m according to developer The First Group.
+Construction of Ciel tower in Dubai Marina is under way and it will eventually reach 365 metres, according to developer The First Group.

-It will have 1,209 luxury hotel suites and serviced residences spread over 82 levels, plus a glass observation deck with 360-degree views.
+It will have more than 1,000 luxury hotel suites spread over 82 levels, plus a glass observation deck with 360-degree views.

-The first phase of the Dh3.2 billion e-commerce free zone has just been launched.
+The first phase of Dubai's Dh3.2 billion e-commerce free zone has been launched.

 It is being built at the project in the Umm Ramool area of the city, close to Dubai International Airport.

-The first phase will have a 'business cluster' with more than 95,000 sqm of offices and 50,000 sqm of logistics units and “multi-client warehouses”.
+The first phase will have a “business cluster” with more than 95,000 square metres of office space and 50,000 square metres of logistics units and “multi-client warehouses”.